Class Teacher - Mrs Hughes

 Make it fun by acting out the story, draw a picture or even make a model.

-This term we are continuing to extend our number knowledge to 100, being able to count on forwards or count backwards from a given number.
+This term we are continuing to extend our number knowledge and all children will be working towards being able to count on forwards or count backwards from a given number.
 Our counting in 2's, 5's and 10's will also continue alongside we will develop our skills of number place value.
 We have regular quizzes and team competitions on our numbers so please do continue to support your child at home - its amazing how much they can remember in such a short space of time!

 Purple mash has some great games to help learning with number bonds and shapes.
 I have suggested a couple for each child in the homework file.

 This term we have a great deal to cover.
-Our topic this Spring term is Never Eat Shredded Wheat! which enables us to look at information or factual text about places, food and even how to eat & stay healthy.
-Our focus for the first few weeks will enable us to create a small booklet about a place in the UK.
-We will look at features of a non-fiction books, start to learn how to use these including the glossary and then create our own information booklet, as well as look at where else we can source information.
+Our topic this Summer term is How Does Your Garden Grow, which enables us to look at information or factual text about plants and their life cycles .
+Our focus for the first few weeks will enable us to name some common flowers and trees, as well as understand what they need to grow.

 The term will continue to focus on the children's skills of sequencing, letter formation and good sentence writing.

-There will be fun activities to enable the children to practice writing simple sentences, labeling, instructions and simple lists.
-We will continue to focus on how we write a sentence and start to include adjectives, time words and conjunctions such as 'but/so/and/because' in our sentences.
+There will be fun activities to enable the children to practice writing simple sentences, labeling, instructions and story writing.
+We will continue to focus on how we write a sentence and start to include adjectives and conjunctions such as 'but/so/and/because' in our sentences.

-This term our topic is all about places, continents, oceans and where food comes from around the world.
-It is centered around developing skills in geography and health awareness.
-As always our topics enable us to be very imaginative in class and Beech Class will enjoy looking at different styles of drawing, so they can have a go at still life themselves!
+This term our topic is all about plants, what they need, how they grow, and what they are called, which links nicely with last terms topic about where food comes from.
+It is centered around developing skills in science.
+As always our topics enable us to be very imaginative in class and Beech Class will enjoy looking at different styles of drawing, drama, dancing and role play.

-In PE we will continue to develop our skills of balance through gymnastics, and music will be lots of fun as we will be looking at music genres that have a weather theme.
+In PE we will continue to develop our skills of balance through gymnastics, and music will be lots of fun as we will be looking at music genres that have a floral and growth theme.

 A few reminders for this half term